 2. Civil War Veterans’ Card File.
-Harrisburg: Pennsylvania State Archives.
+Harrisburg, Pennsylvania: Pennsylvania State Archives.

 4. Death Certificates (Mrs. Ada W. Tittle, Edward Charles Woodruff and L. D. Woodruff).
-Harrisburg: Commonwealth of Pennsylvania, Department of Vital Statistics.
+Harrisburg, Pennsylvania: Commonwealth of Pennsylvania, Department of Vital Statistics.

-5. Death Notice of Elizabeth Woodruff, in The Indiana Progress.
-Indiana, Pennsylvania: 18 November 1875.
+5. Death Notice of Elizabeth Woodruff.
+Indiana, Pennsylvania: The Indiana Progress, 18 November 1875.

-6. Johnstown Weekly Democrat, on Chronicling America: Historic American Newspapers, Library of Congress website (via Penn State University Libraries, University Park, Pennsylvania): accessed 27 June 2015.
+7. Johnstown Weekly Democrat, in Chronicling America: Historic American Newspapers, Library of Congress website (via Penn State University Libraries, University Park, Pennsylvania): accessed 27 June 2015.

-7. Marriage Record of Elizabeth Harper to Henry Woodruff, in Cumberland County Historical Society Records; and Sunday School Attendance Records of Elizabeth Harper and Henry Woodruff, in Newport United Methodist Parish records, all in Historic Pennsylvania Church and Town Records.
-Philadelphia: Historical Society of Pennsylvania.
+8. Marriage Record of Elizabeth Harper to Henry Woodruff, in Cumberland County Historical Society Records; and Sunday School Attendance Records of Elizabeth Harper and Henry Woodruff, in Newport United Methodist Parish records, all in Historic Pennsylvania Church and Town Records.
+Philadelphia, Pennsylvania: Historical Society of Pennsylvania.

 9. “Recent Deaths: Lucien D. Woodruff.”
 Indiana, Pennsylvania: Indiana Gazette, 1 February 1911.

 10. Schmidt, Lewis.
 A Civil War History of the 47th Regiment of Pennsylvania Veteran Volunteers.
 Allentown, Pennsylvania: Self-published, 1986.